divshot/docs/guides/ssl.md

 ### Do it on Your Own

-If you know what you are doing, have your own (or plan to buy it on your own) certificate, and know your way around SSL certificates, we have two ways you can upload your own.
+If you know what you're doing and have your own certificate (or plan to buy it yourself) we have two ways you can upload your own.

 #### Purchasing Certificates